jnehring/didge-lab/README.md

   * [Didgeridoo backpressure - Everything you know about it is probably wrong](https://www.youtube.com/watch?v=2q5TCpuf07U)

 ## 3. What can it do?
-Where are practical examples?

-Well.
-Thats the thing.
+In depth information of the inner workings of the software is in the tutorials in the documentation section.

 Currently I never built a Didgeridoo with a shape that this software computed.
 I computed some shapes with interesting sonic properties.
 I also spent a month in a 3d printing lab but I invested a lot of time in the printer and could not get it to work.
 After a pause from the 3d printer, I will restart this effort.
 So meanwhile I release this software as open source.

 But the software should be able to do these things: